What does it mean to compile the design?

-Main page: Messages panel
+Main article: Messages panel

 When the project is validated, every condition that generates a warning or error is listed in the Messages panel.
 Note that the Messages panel will only open automatically if there is at least one Error or Fatal Error condition.
-To check for a Warning, you will need to open the panel manually by clicking the Panels button on the bottom-right of the design space then choose Messages.
+To check for a Warning, you will need to open the panel manually by clicking the Panels button on the bottom-right of the design space then choosing Messages.
 Once the project has been validated, the panel will list any warnings and errors that have been detected.